-5 Things To Know As Trump Takes Aim At ACA Protections In Court Challenge
+What To Watch For As Trump Takes Aim At ACA Protections

 Here are five things to know about this latest in a long line of challenges to the health law:

-If this lawsuit succeeds, who would be affected?
+1. If this lawsuit succeeds, who will be affected?

-People who buy their own insurance, usually because they are self-employed or don't get coverage through their jobs or the government, would be vulnerable.
+People who buy their own insurance, usually because they are self-employed or don't get coverage through their jobs or the government, will be vulnerable.
 There are about 21 million people who do so, buying either through insurance brokers or from a state or federal Affordable Care Act marketplace.

 But it's not clear exactly how many Americans have pre-existing conditions and could be affected.
 Estimates vary widely because there is not a standard definition of what counts as a pre-existing condition.
 Before the ACA passed, insurers commonly refused coverage for people with cancer, heart failure, diabetes, arthritis and even less serious conditions.